-If you realize you have made a mistake on a time sheet, call the FMS right away.
-The FMS staff might be able to fix the error before they bill for the services.
+If you realize you have made a mistake on a time sheet, call the FEA/FMS right away.
+The FEA/FMS staff might be able to fix the error before they bill for the services.
 If not, they can fix the billing and note that a correction was made.
 A mistake is not fraud if it is reported right away.

-If you think a participant, an employee or the FMS is suspect of fraud, please contact the Montana DPHHS Fraud Hotline at 800-201-6308.
+If you think a participant, an employee or the FEA/FMS is suspect of fraud, please contact: WI Department of Justice at 800-488-3780 and the FEA/FMS or your Consultant.